velzie/tiTTY/README.md

 ## configuration
 the following environment variables can be set in .env or as normal

-- port= - the port the server will listen on
+- PORT= - the port the server will listen on
-- tty_shell= - the program that the tty will launch. this should usually be set to /bin/bash yes, these are the only options. if you want more fork it
+- TTY_SHELL= - the program that the tty will launch. this should usually be set to /bin/bash yes, these are the only options. if you want more fork it

 ## authentication